quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part72_6.9_Code_Listin.md

 #### Iterative Convergence and Jacobian

 The Newton-Raphson method relies on iterative updates using the Jacobian matrix.
-Proper convergence is ensured by checking the norm of the correction vector \( \Delta y \).
+Proper convergence is ensured by checking the norm of the correction vector $\Delta y$.

 :p How do we check for convergence in the Newton-Raphson iteration?
 ??x
-To check for convergence in the Newton-Raphson iteration, you need to monitor the norm of the correction vector \( \Delta y \).
+To check for convergence in the Newton-Raphson iteration, you need to monitor the norm of the correction vector $\Delta y$.
 If this norm falls below a specified tolerance, the method has converged.

 Here's how you can implement this in Python: